Just for Chewers

 Buy toys that don’t resemble household objects

 Even older dogs will go after shoes, socks, clothing, and other items you may not want them to chew and slobber on.
 Buying toys that model animals, toys that look like balls, or toys that look completely random and weird are perfect.
-This way an older dog can keep focus on things that belong to them and not things that belong to the owner.
+This way an older dog can keep focus on things that belong to them and not things that belong to the guardian.

 Dispose or wash used toys

-Toys have a finite life span, and more dirty, ripped, or shredded they get the more dangerous they can be for an older dogs mouth.
+Toys have a finite life span.
+The more dirty, ripped or shredded they get the more dangerous they can be for an older dog’s mouth.
 Lots of rubber toys can be sanitized in the dishwasher, or even in the sink.
 It is best to keep germs at bay for you and your dog.
 Toys that have been ripped or shredded, can cut or cause choking hazards.
 So if a toy is getting to haggard, throw it out, it’s rubbish.
 Buy a new one.
-We would rather go nuts over a new toy anyway.
+Dogs would rather go nuts over a new toy anyway.

 Buy at least one flavor infused toy

 This will help keep older dogs pleased, but it will also curb chewing habits.
 The flavors can usually be enhanced with dental additives for dental health and hygiene as well.
 What is great about these toys is it allows the dogs to savor the chew toy and associate the flavors with food, making the aggressive chewing less of an aggressive habit.

 Chew on everybody.
 Chew on.